datanav/docs/technical/shopify-superoffice.rst

      - "integer"

-Shopify Sesamproduct to Superoffice Product
+Shopify Sesamproduct to SuperOffice Product
 -------------------------------------------
-Every Shopify Sesamproduct will be synchronized with a Superoffice Product.
+Every Shopify Sesamproduct will be synchronized with a SuperOffice Product.

-Once a link between a Shopify Sesamproduct and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Sesamproduct and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Sesamproduct and a Superoffice Product:
+The following properties are synchronized between a Shopify Sesamproduct and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Shopify Sesamproduct Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - sesam_priceExclVAT
      - UnitListPrice
      - N/A